-As of the end of the third quarter in FY22, NMED was authorized at 700.5 FTEs staffing level.
-However, the Department is budgeted for 653.5 FTEs.
-In February 2022, we employed 532.5 FTEs (filled positions), down from 536 FTEs in July 2021.
+As of the end of the fourth quarter in FY22, NMED had 702.5 authorized full-time equivalent (FTE) positions.
+However, the Department was budgeted for 653.5 FTEs.
+In June 2022, 526 of these FTE were filled, down from 536 at the start of FY22 (July 2021).

-NMED's steady vacancy rate of 24% over the third quarter of FY22, based on exit interview data and anecdotal information, is driven by private/public sector opportunities with greater compensation; greater earning potential for less complex work at other state agencies; employee frustration over compensation related to the volume, pace, and complexity of work; and employee retirements.
+NMED's steady average vacancy rate of 24% in FY22, based on exit interview data and anecdotal information, is driven by private/public sector opportunities with greater compensation; greater earning potential for less complex work at other state agencies; employee frustration over compensation related to the volume, pace, and complexity of work; and employee retirements.
+This has led to NMED focusing on retention of employees - not just recruitment.